Tagline: Inside everyone’s head lurks an Elmer…

 18 | 84 min/86 min (uncut) | Horror

 That being said, Brain Damage is as out there as its protagonist, and still more than qualifies for a place in the bad movie echelons.
-This being Henenlotter, it also has the capacity to deeply offend, a fact punctuated by the reaction of the movie’s crew, who walked out on a scene involving a messy death-by-fellatio which must have been rather shocking back in 1988, and was one of many scenes cut from both the theatrical and VHS releases.
-Like the director’s gelatinous creation, Belail, from Basket Case, Henenlotter creates a monster which thrives on a sick sense of humour, but is somehow able to underscore events with a vague sense of genuine sympathy.
+This being Henenlotter, it also has the capacity to deeply offend, a fact punctuated by the reaction of the movie’s crew, who walked out on a scene involving a messy death-by-fellatio, which must have been rather shocking back in 1988, and was one of many scenes cut from both the theatrical and VHS releases.
+Like the director’s gelatinous creation Belail from Basket Case, Aylmer is a monster which thrives on sadism, but is somehow able to underscore events with a vague sense of empathy.

 Go and see it.

 Aylmer leaps from Brian’s zipper into the mouth of a woman who is about to perform the sexual act of fellatio.
 Brian, loaded on juice and feeling a similar kind of euphoria, grabs her head and precedes to thrust Aylmer in and out of her, until finally the parasite pulls her brains out through her mouth.

 While in the throes of juice withdrawal, Brian imagines himself pulling a forty-foot rope of human tissue from his ear before vomiting his body’s weight in blood.
 Meanwhile, Aylmer cackles malevolently and croons to an eponymous ditty know as Aylmer’s Tune.

 During a scene on the subway, Brian sees another passenger carrying a padlocked basket.
 The character is Duane Bradley, the owner and sibling of latex sex-case and crazed murderer Belail, the mutated star of Henenlotter’s 1982 exploitation classic Basket Case.